All Episodes

 Fraudulent applications and were able to track the IP addresses back to the homes of the woos who were pulling off the crimes.

-Their own personal email addresses on these unemployment applications and their email addresses many times match their street tag names.
+own personal email addresses on these unemployment applications and their email addresses many times match their street tag names bro let's pull up that affidavit one more time Yo, this is hilarious, man.

-So as y'all can see, man, fucking wildness.
+So, as y'all can see, man, fucking wildness.

-So this is Rob, right?
+All right, so this dude, so this is Rob, right?

-Uh Roleiki Smith claim it in the name of victim number six.
+So, let's go, uh, Roliki Smith, claim it in the name of victim number six.

-So like they're working with NYPD, basically getting him on an arrest for some for something else, and then guess what they do?
+So, like, they're working with NYPD, basically getting him on arrest for some for something else.

 They go ahead and they get a search warrant for his for his phone.

-According to records obtained from Google LLC, the recovery phone number for the email address Rob Ready19 is a certain telephone number ending in 2254, the 2254 number, and according to records obtained from ATT, the 2254 number is registered to Smith's father at a certain address located at East 99th Street in Brooklyn, New York.
+And according to records obtained from ATNT, the 2254 number is registered to Smith's father at a certain address located at East 99th Street in Brooklyn, New York.

-The East 99th Street address, further, when Smith was arrested on or about August 7, 2021, he told NYPD officers that he resided at East 99th Street address.
+Further, when Smith was arrested on or about August 7th, 2021, he told NYPD officers that he resided at East 99th Street address.

 Do y'all see what just happened there?